 Students can easily find photos with the image search options without even leaving the app.
 We first used Shadow Puppet after our study of Georgia Regions.

 When I say this is easy for kids to use, I'm not kidding.
-When I first met Seesaw, a kindergarten teacher shared it with me and at first glance I though it was a little primary for my students.
+When I first met Seesaw, a kindergarten teacher shared it with me and at first glance, I thought it was a little primary for my students.
 Boy!
 Was I wrong!
 The expectation of the teacher is what determines the students' end result.

-Imagine a students showing a solution to a math problem and then explaining how they solved it with a voice recording.
+Imagine a student showing a solution to a math problem and then explaining how they solved it with a voice recording.
 Awesome!

 Parents can be invited to join and they can like or leave comments on their child's journal post.
 This is a great way to share the happenings in your class.
 Students and teachers can add videos, files, pictures, audio recordings and drawings with a simple touch!
 I forgot to mention--Seesaw is now available on Chromebooks and Android devices as well as Chrome and Firefox on desktop computers!
 Awe--some!